Chapter 44 : Goosebumps

 I shut up.

-This was not how this morning was supposed to go.
-Believe me, the few times I’ve fantasized about waking up to a hot, naked guy, my version of the scenario did not involve a) hangovers, b) my dad’s house, and c) the guy developing Post-Traumatic Stress Disorder.
+I had the vague, dismaying feeling that Potter and I were going about this whole Morning After thing the wrong way.
+The few times I’d fantasized about waking up to a hot naked guy, my version of the scenario had never involved a) hangovers, b) my dad’s house, and c) the guy developing PTSD syndrome.

 “That's it.
-I’m going to have to flee the country,” he stated, abruptly, with a matter-of-fact shrug.
-“Aidan’s going to try to kill me, and I’m going to have to move to Mexico.”
+I’m going to have to flee the country,” Potter stated, abruptly, with a matter-of-fact shrug.
+“Aidan’s going to find out, and I’m going to have to move to Mexico.”

 I snorted.
 “That’s just stupid.”